 Mackenzie then burst into tears and sat down in the pulpit, and for the next five minutes wept and sobbed, his feelings too strong for utterance.
 When he at last rose again to preach a new power was apparent.
 So deep was the impression made and so great the power of God in their midst that it was said that no fewer than thirty souls dated their conversion from that exhortation.

 'From that day forward there was a blessed outpouring of the Spirit of God.
 He told me himself (and he was a man incapable of vain boasting) that for years afterwards he never preached on the Lord's Day but some of his people on the ensuing week, at times as many as six or eight, came to him under conviction of sin, asking the way to Jesus.
 I remember asking him what were the truths in his preaching which seemed to have been especially blessed for producing the awakening, and I could never forget his answer.
 He told me that the truth which seemed above all the others to impress and awaken his people was the dying love of Jesus Christ.'

 A Macgillivray.
 Sketches of religion and revivals in the north highlands during the last century.
-1859.
+1859, page 17-18.